-While you are gearing up for an exciting move, Good to be Home Closings will handle all logistical aspects to ensure a seamless and stress-free closing.
-As your title and settlement agency, we will collaborate with your attorney, the seller’s attorney, and the lender to get your title work (ownership of the property) cleared.
+While you are gearing up for an exciting move, Good to be Home Title Agency will handle all logistical aspects to ensure a seamless and stress-free closing.
+As your title and settlement agency, we will collaborate with your attorney, the seller’s attorney, the buyer's and listing agents, and the lender to get your title work (ownership of the property) cleared.
 Additionally, we will consolidate all financial charges for the closing balance and oversee the signing of your closing documents at the closing table.

 After closing, we will record your deed and mortgage, and continue to ensure your lender and attorneys have all the documents they require.